 - Reactants have to go through a high-energy point (transition state) before being converted to products.

-- The pathways that connects reactants to products is called the reaction coordinate.
+- The pathway that connects reactants to products is called the reaction coordinate.
 This can be seen graphically in a plot of energy versus reaction progress, as in Figure 1.

 We can see the importance of the two physical factors noted in postulates 1 and 2, the orientation and energy of collisions, when we consider the reaction of carbon monoxide with oxygen: